 - Sun damage

 When storing your kayak, make sure it is clean and completely dry.
 Store it in an area that is safe from the elements.
-For instance, keep your kayak out of the sun in a dry, temperature-controlled place, such as a garage or a room inside the house large enough to accommodate the equipment.
+Keep your kayak out of the sun in a dry, temperature-controlled place, such as a garage or a room inside the house large enough to accommodate it.

 - Keep your kayak off the ground.
 Hang it up against a wall, making sure it is supported by the cockpit and on well-padded wall mounts.
 Its weight should be distributed evenly when stored on a wall mount.
 If you must store your kayak on the ground, position it properly so that it’s standing on its side.
 It’s also best to cover the cockpit.

-- Store your kayak indoors to protect it from the elements.
+- Store your kayak indoors (if possible) to protect it from the elements.
 Extreme winters can cause your kayak to freeze and thaw several times before the season is over.
 This will damage your kayak’s wooden parts and finish.
-Likewise, direct exposure to sunlight will also damage your kayak.
+Similarly, direct exposure to sunlight will also damage your kayak.

-- Choose a roofed area like an open-air work shed when storing your kayak outdoors.
-Under a deck would be ideal.
+- If storing your kayak outdoors, choose a roofed area like an open-air work shed or under a deck.
 If that’s not an option, make sure a tarp covers it like a tent.
-Don’t wrap the tarp around your kayak because it can trap moisture, causing mold and mildew buildup.
+Note: Don’t wrap the tarp around your kayak as it can trap moisture, causing mould build up.

 Final Thoughts